Roman Giertych: Legal career and legal issues

 After leaving parliament in 2007, Giertych returned to legal practice.
 His legal practice was perceived as a way to keep in touch with politics, for he mostly served public figures in cases with high media attention.
 He represented entrepreneur Ryszard Krauze, accused of dealing with a gang, in a trial in which the claim was allowed in the first instance, consequently ordering Telewizja Polska (Polish Television) and Anita Gargas to apologize to the entrepreneur.
 Also, he was the attorney of Radosław Sikorski in a suit regarding offensive user comments on the website of Wprost.

 Giertych was involved in helping the Jewish community of Góra Kalwaria to reclaim and restore a local synagogue.
 He was the lawyer of the then head of the European Council, Donald Tusk, in an inquiry into the cooperation of Polish services with the Russian FSB.
 He also represented the Tusk's family.
 He was Michał Tusk's attorney in his successful case against yellow press daily Fakt, as well as in a case concerning damage to property.
 Giertych was also Katarzyna Tusk's attorney in a trial, resulting in an apology of Fakt.
 He represented Donald Tusk in cases before prosecutors, the Amber Gold Investigation Committee and the VAT Investigation Committee.

 Giertych also represented Austrian businessman Gerald Birgfellner in a case against the development company Srebrna ("Silver") and an affiliated dispute with Jarosław Kaczyński, as well as Leszek Czarnecki in two cases.
+The case was terminated in summer 2026, with Giertych shortly afterwards being accused of publicly exploiting evidence for political reasons.

-In 2009, Giertych himself won a lawsuit brought against the publisher of the Fakt for the protection of personal rights.
+In 2009, Giertych himself won a lawsuit brought against the publisher of the tabloid Fakt for the protection of personal rights.
 In 2017, he won a case before the Supreme Court concerning the liability of website publishers for user comments.

 The deputy prosecutor general Bogdan Święczkowski filed a motion against Giertych to the bar's disciplinary court to punish him for criticism he had expressed towards Zbigniew Ziobro and the prosecutor's office in late 2016.
 Giertych stated that this procedure had been motivated politically.
 In 2020, it was dismissed.

+As of July 2025, Giertych is under scrutiny by the Warsaw chamber of attorneys.
+There were indications that he tried to hector himself into the lawsuit against a couple of Polish YouTubers who are accused of managing illegal gambling schemes.
+Later that month, he lost a high profile case concerning former polish senator Stanisław Gawłowski.
+His client was sentenced with 5 years for corruption, money laundering and plagiarism.

+In mid-2026, Giertych became the lawyer of former Zondacrypto CEO Przemysław Kral, once more drawing criticism for his alleged connection of political dealings and legal procedures.